 The ancient Egyptians created the first illustrated texts — images combined with words to communicate abstract themes and concepts.
+They understood and used metaphor as a primary literary and artistic form.
 What we see as superstitious mysticism is actually an orderly and rational system for defining categories of being and experience.
 Their terms translate into modern languages only as lengthy explanations of the definition, however, the many faces of the ancient Egyptian gods and goddesses resolve into your human face.

 The ancient Egyptians used a lively, sophisticated and evolving system of mythological metaphors to maintain their unique cultural identity, a system which succeeded for millennia despite changes of politics and war.
 The essays posted here present these metaphors in detail, starting with their primary elements and the template from which they emerged.
 Egyptian conservatism and apparent stagnation are revealed here to be the ancient civilization’s most powerful survival tools as a civilization.
 The mystery of individual consciousness and the unique identity of the soul/self were players in an eternal inner-landscape.

 Ancient Egyptians were in love with names.
 Identity, eternity and categories of being were subjects of great fascination and they believed that names are the essence of true magic.
 Know the name and you own it in your mind.
 The light of ancient Egypt shines into your inner dark, naming the faces, forms and forces there, identifying your monsters and supermen, your angels and demons, thus harnessing their energies and skills for the benefit of your daily life.